10-min read or listen

 Around this time, I finally started to learn the “boxer skip” — a move where you casually shift weight from leg to leg.
 You may recognize this move from the background of any boxing gym scene in a movie…or, you know, an actual boxing gym.
 While it looks like more work, when performed correctly, the boxer skip is a lifesaver for stamina — giving each leg a split-second micro-break as you go.
 It also makes you look like you kind of know what you’re doing.
-(Here’s the best boxer skip tutorial.
-The rest just suck for some reason.)

 “Well, that’s a first.”

 As more pieces started to fall into place, something bizarre started to happen — I began to look forward to evening jump rope sessions.
 What had started as the dry-land-drowning sprees had become “Let’s see what I can do” time.
 During the day, I would catch myself occasionally daydreaming about jumping rope.
 When I didn’t think anyone was watching in the bathroom or waiting for the microwave at work, I’d practice ropeless heel taps, boxer skips, and seeing how long I could hop on one foot (obviously, not while I was using the bathroom).
 Starting to see results on the scale and in the mirror only intensified my anticipation of evening jump rope sessions.
 230 pounds became 225, 220, 215, 210, and then 205 pounds.
-My wife also said that core is seemed less flabby and my “man boobs” seemed less evident.
+My wife also said that my core seemed less flabby and my “man boobs” seemed less evident.
 Hey, how much more empowered can you get?

 It’s a Big Deal…For Me

 This may seem pretty bland to many of you, but the concept of craving exercise is entirely new to me.
-While I’ve enjoyed physical activities whose side effect is exercise, craving the exercise itself is not a feeling I can recall having in my 32 years of life.
+While I’ve enjoyed physical activities whose side effect is exercise, craving the exercise itself is not a feeling I can recall having in my over 30 years of life.
 Looking forward to out-jumping the shadow in my driveway is something I’m still getting used to.